COVID-19 vaccine for young kids could be ready this month

 The FDA authorized the companies' vaccine for children aged 5 through 11 years old last October, but use among children remains significantly lower than the overall population.
 According to data from the Centers for Disease Control and Prevention, only 21.6% of children 5-11 are fully vaccinated.

-"The key question is whether the parents of younger children will get their kids vaccinated," Dr. Celine Gounder, a clinical assistant professor at NYU Langone Health, said .
+"The key question is whether the parents of younger children will get their kids vaccinated," said Dr. Celine Gounder, a clinical assistant professor at NYU Langone Health.
 "Parents are relatively more hesitant to get their young children vaccinated than themselves."